 In an era when questionable or even false journalism regularly assaults the public, the act of rewarding and reinforcing good news media practice can offer both hope for the public and also emulation by other news outlets.
-Such an approach is especially crucial when it involves young audiences (people up to age 21) who are forming their opinions about what to believe, whom to trust and what kind of citizen they will become.
+Such an approach is especially crucial when it involves young audiences (people ages 13 to 25) who are forming their opinions about what to believe, whom to trust and what kind of citizen they will become.

 Prize directors Aralynn McMane, a youth engagement and media literacy expert, and Jo Weir, a media development expert, founded the award to fill a gap they saw in bringing international recognition to news organizations that take young people seriously and then also take action that is both effective and innovative.
 They invited News-Decoder, part of the French non-profit Nouvelles Découvertes where they sit on the board, to become the first supporter.
 “This award fits our mission perfectly,” said Nelson Graves, founder of Nouvelles Découvertes, “and we look forward to the next installments.”
 The European Journalism Centre soon came on board, followed by The Google News Initiative.